-A question which frequently businesses have to address (whether they realise it or not) is how exactly they will cover their business software needs.
+A question that frequently businesses have to address (whether they realize it or not) is how exactly they will cover their business software needs.

-Others go to the other extreme and adopt a different solution per task which needs to be done in their operations.
-A different solution for their CRM, something else for their ERP, a third for document management, a fourth program for communication and so on eventually piecing together a complete picture.
+Others go to the other extreme and adopt a different solution per task that needs to be done in their operations.
+A different solution for their CRM, something else for their ERP, a third for document management, a fourth program for communication, and so on eventually piecing together a complete picture.

 Where does the right answer lie?
 One might say it depends on the business and better yet somewhere in the middle but we believe the most efficient approach is nearer the ‘fragmented’ method.

-- Cost considerations also work to the fragmented solution’s favor too.
-Trying to put together the custom complete solution you want is a never ending process which will just keep sucking money from your actual business.
+- Cost considerations also work in the fragmented solution’s favor too.
+Trying to put together the custom complete solution you want is a never-ending process that will just keep sucking money from your actual business.
 Why not adopt multiple cloud solutions which generally are very cost-effective and require no significant upfront investments

 - Flexibility is an additional bonus.
 These days it’s very easy to stay behind when it comes to following technological developments.
 Why stay tied to a legacy CRM for years when you can change CRM solution for the best out there as often as every year if a better alternative comes up?

 - Employee training is also less of an issue for cloud solutions.
 Usually, they are much more user-friendly and ‘light’ in terms of features which means they are easy to learn and master – at least compared to having to impose on your employee’s seminar hours by teaching them different software ‘screens’ they will be using.

 Of course, the approach we suggest has its drawbacks too.

 It means someone has to be paying attention to technological developments and scour the market for the best solution match for the business.
 If the immediate stakeholders are not up to the task there are business consultants which can do that but in any case, that’s not an insurmountable obstacle.